ibm-cloud-docs/EventStreams/monitoring.md

 ### Message rate per partition
 {: #ibm_eventstreams_instance_message_rate_per_partition}

-The rate of change of this metric gives the message per seccond incoming in to a partition of a {{site.data.keyword.messagehub}} instance topic.
+The rate of change of this metric gives the message per seccond that is incoming in to a partition of a {{site.data.keyword.messagehub}} instance topic.

 | Metadata | Description |
 |----------|-------------|